sanjeevbhusal/solidity-practise-hardhat/notes.md

   the deployments done by ethers
 - we can just use ethers package directly but then hardhat won't know about any of the deployments.

+#### custom-hardhat-tasks

+- while creating a custom task, it is a common approach to create a folder called tasks and put all user defined task in that folder
+- a task interacts with different features inside the hardhat package.
+So, while defining a task, user has access to hardhat runtime environment (hre).
+This object is same as `const hardhat = require("hardhat").`
+- every task has to be imported in hardhat config file for hardhat to recognize the task
+- both task and scripts can basically do everything. you can use either scripts or task. it is a personal preference.
+- task suits better for plugins whereas scripts suit better for local development.

+#### hardhat-tests

+- tests can be written in either solidity or any other modern programming language like Javascript.
+- Javascript gives more flexibility for writing tests.
+It also already has libraries that makes our job really easy.
+- hardhat comes with a testing library called mocha to test our code.

+#### hardhat-gas-reporter

+- we can actually check how much gas does it take to run a function in our smart contract.
+- there is a extension called hardhat-gas-reporter which does this.
+- this extension works automatically with all our tests and figure out how much gas each function call takes.
+- we have to configure hardhat config file for this extension to run.

+- we can also have this extension display the actual money in USD (for all the gas used) according to current USD to ethereum rate.
+- to do this, the extension works with coinmarketcap.
+So, we need a API key from coinmarketcap.
+- we can also output the result in a file.